ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Photo Viewer.rst

                     }
                 }

-The :ref:``path`` property holds the `Path <sdk_qtquick_path>` type that defines the path used by the :ref:`PathView <sdk_qtquick_pathview>`.
+The ``path`` property holds the :ref:`Path <sdk_qtquick_path>` type that defines the path used by the :ref:`PathView <sdk_qtquick_pathview>`.
 The :ref:`PathAttribute <sdk_qtquick_pathattribute>` types are used to set a range of ``0`` to ``9999`` for the ``z`` attribute.
 This way, the path creates a stack of album photos.
 Because each PhotoDelegate is slightly rotated at a random angle, this results in a realistic-looking stack of photos.

-.. rubric:: Providing Feedback to Users
-   :name: providing-feedback-to-users

 We use a busy indicator and a progress bar to indicate activity while Flickr feeds and photos are being loaded.

 In AlbumDelegate.qml, we use the ``BusyIndicator`` custom type and the ``on`` custom property to display a rotating image while the Flickr feed is being loaded:

 .. code:: qml